sherlock-project/sherlock/docs/removed-sites.md

 ## Coderwall
-As of 2020-07-06, Coderwall returns false positives when checking for an username which contains a period.
+As of 2020-07-06, Coderwall returns false positives when checking for a username which contains a period.
 I have tried to find out what Coderwall's criteria is for a valid username, but unfortunately I have not been able to find it and because of this, the best thing we can do now is to remove it.
 ```json